JetBrains Fleet 1.48 Help

 Manage .NET (C#) solutions, projects, and files

-As Fleet supports a lot of different languages and technologies, it does not have a universal concept of a project, instead it operates with workspaces, where a workspace is a directory that contains everything associated with your current development task.
+As Fleet supports a wide range of languages and technologies, it does not use a universal concept of a project.
+Instead, it operates with workspaces, where a workspace is a directory that contains everything related to your current development task.

 Work with solutions in a dedicated view